Wales struggle to beat impressive Portugal

 There was experience and youth in Wales' new-look side, but not much evidence of any familiarity on show.

-Fly-half Gareth Anscombe, 32, was playing his first World Cup game for eight years after missing the 2019 competition because a serious knee injury.
+Fly-half Gareth Anscombe, 32, was playing his first World Cup game for eight years after missing the 2019 competition because of a serious knee injury.

 Full-back Leigh Halfpenny, who became the oldest Wales back to start a World Cup game, and flanker Dan Lydiate were playing in a third global tournament.